gristlabs/grainjs/docs/dispose.md

 - `Observable.create(owner, value)`.

 Disposing computed observables is important -- if not disposed, they continue to be subscribed to their dependencies.
-Disposing plain observables isn't strictly necessary, but still recommended, partly because disposing them is _sometimes_ important (e.g. when the contained value needs to be disposed, as described in [Disposable Values](more-observables.md#disposable-values)), and partly because it's easier to create things in the same consistent way than have to remember which objects are OK to treat differently.
+Disposing plain observables isn't strictly necessary, but still highly recommended, partly because disposing them is _sometimes_ important (e.g. when the contained value needs to be disposed, as described in [Disposable Values](more-observables.md#disposable-values)), and partly because an observable keeps references to its subscribers.
+If it's time to dispose an observable, but it still has subscribers, then you have a bug; if you don't dispose it, then you have both a bug and a memory leak.
+Also, it's easier to create things in the same consistent way than have to remember which objects are OK to treat differently.

 ## Holders